jesuscuevas/csus_website/_posts/2021-01-26-shell-first-steps.md

     For example, what is the function to list objects in an environment in R?
     `ls()`, from the UNIX `ls`.
     There's also `rm`, `head`, `grep`, ... the list goes on :)
+6. Easier to share a sequence of steps with others, for example, to install software.
+7. The shell can be customized to your heart's content.

+Reasons NOT to use the shell:

+1. There's a learning curve.

 ## Time Productivity Curve